EPA Facility Search

 An EPA ID (formally called a RCRA Handler ID) is a unique 12-character identifier assigned to every facility that generates, transports, treats, stores, or disposes of hazardous waste under RCRA.
 The first two characters represent the state abbreviation (e.g., TX, CA).
 Facilities must include this ID on manifests, biennial reports, and regulatory submissions.

-How do I find a company's EPA ID by name?
+How do I look up an EPA ID by company name?

 How do I get an EPA ID for my facility?